pmndrs/react-three-next/README.md

 ## Features

 - Concurrent mode with React experimental
-- Code Splitting <-- TODO remove
+- Code Splitting <-- TODO change to a deepFilter that automatically change
 - Canvas content and DOM loaded by page
-- Transitions between routes <-- Make to another "full-features" branch
-- Dynamic meta data and header using Helmet <-- Make to another "full-features" branch
+- Dynamic meta data and header using Helmet <-- Make to a helper/module "full-features"
 - Customizable loading
 - Support glsl, images and svg imports
 - PWA Support